 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 5.1 Introduce Principles in the Act The Act does not currently outline specific principles.
 The Act contains a short "Content and Intent" section only.
 The Panel Report recommended greater articulation of principles It is proposed to include new principles in the Act, including: The recognition of Aboriginal Western Australians Tiering of local governments (with bands being as assigned by the Salaries and Allowances Tribunal) Community Engagement Financial Management.
-No objection.
+Do not support on the basis that it is reliant on subjective judgement.
 5.2 Greater Role Clarity The Act provides for the role of council, councillor, mayor or president and CEO.
 The role of the council is to: govern the local government's affairs be responsible for the performance of the local government's functions.
 The Local Government Act Review Panel recommended that roles and responsibilities of elected members and senior staff be better defined in law.
 It is proposed that these roles and responsibilities are further defined in the legislation.
 These proposed roles will be open to further consultation and input.
 These roles would be further strengthened through Council Communications Agreements (see item 5.3).
+Not supported.
+Proposed roles may become too stringent and prescriptive.
 5.2.1 - Mayor or President Role It is proposed to amend the Act to specify the roles and responsibilities of the Mayor or President.
-While input and consultation will inform precise wording, it is proposed that the Act is amended to generally outline that the Mayor or President is responsible for: Representing and speaking on behalf of the whole council and the local government, at all times being consistent with the resolutions of council Facilitating the democratic decision-making of council by presiding at council meetings in accordance with the Act No objection.
+While input and consultation will inform precise wording, it is proposed that the Act is amended to generally outline that the Mayor or President is responsible for: Representing and speaking on behalf of the whole council and the local government, at all times being consistent with the resolutions of council Facilitating the democratic decision-making of council by presiding at council meetings in accordance with the Act As above

 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS Developing and maintaining professional working relationships between councillors and the CEO Performing civic and ceremonial duties on behalf of the local government Working effectively with the CEO and councillors in overseeing the delivery of the services, operations, initiatives and functions of the local government.
-5.2.2 - Council Role No objection.
-It is proposed to amend the Act to specify the roles and responsibilities of the Council, which is the entity consisting of all of the councillors and led by the Mayor or President.
-While input and consultation will inform precise wording, it is proposed that the Act is amended to generally outline that the Council is responsible for: Making significant decisions and determining policies through democratic deliberation at council meetings Ensuring the local government is adequately resourced to deliver the local governments operations, services and functions - including all functions that support informed decision-making by council Providing a safe working environment for the CEO; Monitoring and reviewing the performance of the local government.
-5.2.3 - Elected Member (Councillor) Role No objection.
-It is proposed to amend the Act to specify the roles and responsibilities of all elected councillors.
+5.2.2 - Council Role As above It is proposed to amend the Act to specify the roles and responsibilities of the Council, which is the entity consisting of all of the councillors and led by the Mayor or President.
+While input and consultation will inform precise wording, it is proposed that the Act is amended to generally outline that the Council is responsible for: Making significant decisions and determining policies through democratic deliberation at council meetings Ensuring the local government is adequately resourced to deliver the local governments operations, services and functions - including all functions that support informed decision-making by council Providing a safe working environment for the CEO; Providing strategic direction to the CEO; Monitoring and reviewing the performance of the local government.
+5.2.3 - Elected Member (Councillor) Role As above It is proposed to amend the Act to specify the roles and responsibilities of all elected councillors.
 While input and consultation will inform precise wording, it is proposed that the Act is amended to generally outline that every elected councillor is responsible for: